Diem (digital currency): Digital wallet

 In June 2019, Facebook announced plans to release a digital wallet called Calibra in 2020, as a standalone app and also to integrate it within Messenger and WhatsApp.
 In May 2020, Calibra was renamed Novi.
-As of February 2021, Novi and Diem were not released yet and do not have a set release date.

 Move

-Move is the Diem blockchain's proposed smart contract and custom transactions language.
-It is planned to be a statically-typed programming language, compiled to bytecode.

-The Move language syntax has not been released yet.
-An example Intermediate representation of the language is shown in the Move white paper:
+Move is a statically typed programming language originally developed for the Diem blockchain's smart contract and custom transactions system.
+It is compiled to bytecode and features resource-oriented programming with strong safety guarantees.
+The Move language was initially introduced in the Move white paper and has since been fully documented and implemented across multiple blockchain platforms.
+An example of Move syntax from the original white paper shows its resource-handling capabilities: